webarch-coop/ansible-role-yq/README.md

-# Webarchitects yc Ansible role
+# Webarchitects yq Ansible role

 An ansible role to install [yq](https://github.com/mikefarah/yq) on Debian and Ubuntu using binary files downloaded from GitHub.